vipulnaik/working-drafts/eaf/mainstream-personal-finance-advice-from-an-altruistic-lens.md

 Largely similar (though with some important differences) is the [Financial Order of Operations from The Money Guy](https://learn.moneyguy.com/financial-order-of-operations-course);
-this too is tailored to a United States audience, though much of it is genericq:
+this too is tailored to a United States audience, though much of it is
+generic:

 1. Deductibles (this corresponds to the "baby emergency fund" / "starter emergency fund" i.e., step 1 in Ramsey's 7 steps): Save